Police: Missing Georgia toddler believed dead, mom a suspect

-No arrests have been made and no charges have been filed, police said.
-It wasn’t immediately known Thursday if Leilani Simon had a lawyer who could speak on her behalf.

-The police chief planned to discuss the case during a news conference later Thursday.
+SAVANNAH, Ga.
+(AP) — Police who spent more than a week searching for a toddler who was reported missing from his home have gathered enough evidence to conclude that the boy is dead and name his mother as a suspect in his death and disappearance, the police chief said Thursday.

+Authorities are still searching for the body of 20-month-old Quinton Simon, Chatham County police Chief Jeff Hadley said during a news conference.
+Police consider the boy’s mother, Leilani Simon, a suspect, but Hadley said she hadn’t been charged as of Thursday afternoon.

-Simon called police Oct.
-5 to report that her 20-month-old son had been in his playpen before she discovered he was missing.
-Police searched the family’s neighborhood just outside of Savannah for the toddler, who was described as last seen wearing a Sesame Street T-shirt and black pants.
+The toddler’s mother called 911 on the morning of Oct.
+5 to report him missing, saying she had last seen her son inside his playpen.
+Police and volunteers quickly fanned out across the neighborhood just outside Savannah to look for the child, who was described as last seen wearing a Sesame Street T-shirt and black pants.

-In the week that followed, police obtained a warrant and searched the family’s home with the FBI’s assistance.
-Investigators drained a pool in the backyard and used dogs to search nearby woods.
+In the days that followed, police obtained a warrant to search the child’s home with assistance from FBI agents.
+They drained a pool in the backyard and used search dogs to comb woods near the house.

+Hadley declined to specify what led police to believe the boy is dead.

+“What I can say is the evidence we have so far based on multiple search warrants and interviews has led us to the conclusion that Quinton is deceased,” the chief said.

 Police reports and court documents show there was turmoil in recent weeks between the child’s mother and grandmother, Billie Jo Howell, who had legal custody of him and an older sibling.
 Quinton, his mother and his mother’s boyfriend lived with Howell.